 In a nutshell, an ERV system works by exchanging your home’s stale indoor air with fresh outdoor air.
 But what about the temperature of the air?
 The ERV recovers part of the heat and moisture difference in the airstreams.
 This is why they’re called heat and energy recovery ventilators.

 ERVs consist of two fans and a heat exchanger.
 One fan pulls fresh air into the home and the second pushes the stale, indoor air outside.
 The heat exchanger works to transfer heat and moisture from one air stream to the other, preventing any loss of heat from this ventilation method.
+To maximize efficiency, pairing an ERV system with proper duct insulation in your home ensures that conditioned air isn’t wasted during distribution.

-The Difference Between HRVs and ERVs
+Key Differences Between HRVs and ERVs for Home Ventilation

 ERVs differ from HRVs in that they work to not only transfer heat, but moisture as well.
 ERVs have the ability to transfer moisture from the outgoing airstream into the incoming air.
 This will help keep your home’s humidity at a constant level.

 In addition to bringing fresh air into your home, ERVs have the added advantage of helping to balance your home’s humidity.
 By helping keep moisture outside, an ERV system will reduce the workload of your air conditioner, saving on utility bills.
+Just like ERVs reduce energy waste, sealing and repairing leaks in your ductwork prevents air loss that can undermine your comfort and efficiency.

 These systems save energy and improve your comfort easily and efficiently.
 Installing one of these systems into your home can give you the optimal level of comfort that you’ve been looking for—as long as you have a professional do the installation.